8grams/homie/README.md

 <p><?= $this->trans('home', 'Rumah') ?></p>
 ```

-Insert data into the translation table with the schema name, locale, and value.
+Insert data into the translations table with the schema name, locale, and value.
 For example, the SQL should be:

 ```
-INSERT INTO translation (label, value, locale) VALUES ("home", "Home", "en")
+INSERT INTO translations (label, value, locale) VALUES ("home", "Home", "en")
 ```

 ### Accessing pages with localization